 What we do know is that everything is in balance.
 Sharks eat a lot of fish, maintaining the balance of fish populations.
 Fewer sharks means more fish.
 More fish means creatures lower down the food chain are consumed in much larger numbers.
 Amongst these creatures are oxygen producing plankton and algae: tiny lifeforms that consume carbon dioxide and produce oxygen as a byproduct.
 Twenty years ago, there was an outcry at the loss of rain forests, the so-called "lungs of the earth", and tree management the world over is now being managed thoughtfully.
 The reality is that rainforests produce approximately 3% of the world's oxygen, and more than 70% comes from the sea.
 If the sea's oxygen producers go into decline, the likely result is the slow death of the entire planet.
 This isn't sensationalism, it's a genuine risk, and the way we prevent it is to stop shark finning now.

-Shark finning is now banned in 17 countries; that still leaves a large portion of the planet where it continues unabated.
-Unfortunately, a near unlimited budget and corrupt authorities means that it also continues in countries where it is banned.
+Shark finning is now regulated in 22 countries/regions; that still leaves a large portion of the planet where it continues unabated.
+Unfortunately, a near unlimited budget and corrupt authorities means that it also continues in countries where it is regulated.
 The industry appears to be largely controlled by organized crime syndicates with ties to Asia.

 We recommend the following sites for more information: